Ukraine takes Russia to court, but Moscow’s representatives are a no-show

 Another option to hold Russia accountable for its invasion of Ukraine could be via the International Criminal Court (ICC), another Hague-based international institution that focuses on some of the most egregious crimes in conflicts.
 Unlike the ICJ, the ICC can launch proceedings against individuals accused of war crimes.

 But that would require the accused to be present in court — and the court to have jurisdiction.
-Neither Russia nor Ukraine have ratified the ICC treaty, meaning that the court’s jurisdiction could be cast into doubt.
+Neither Russia nor Ukraine has ratified the ICC treaty, meaning that the court’s jurisdiction could be cast into doubt.

 The court’s prosecutor, Karim Khan, has still appeared willing to pursue a possible case, saying last week that the organization does have jurisdiction because Ukraine has accepted ICC jurisdiction in the past.